Skilled Worker Visa (formerly known as TIER 2 General)

 It is strongly advised to seek professional assistance in lodging an appeal against any decision of Home Office.

-Tier 2 workers can apply for permanent settlement in the UK on completion of a total of five years in the following categories, most recently having Tier 2 leave to remain:
+Skilled Worker Visa workers can apply for permanent settlement in the UK on completion of a total of five years in the following categories, most recently having Skilled Worker Visa or Tier 2 leave to remain (issued under the old immigration rules):

 What services can we offer?